Skip to Content

 Norwegian Cruise Line Offer Platinum Latitudes Members a Free Bag of Laundry

-Gold members receive a 50%-off 1 bag.
+Gold members receive 50% off 1 bag of laundry

 Platinum, Platinum Plus, and Ambassador members receive 1 free bag of laundry.

-The free bag promotion is similar to the above fill a bag promotion but it doesn’t cost anything.
+The free bag promotion is similar to the above fill-a-bag promotion – but it doesn’t cost anything.

 Laundry Bag Norwegian Cruise Line Platinum Free Bag